 Continuous trail runs out here.
 And the next three OTE segments are short, disconnected sections that are still under development.
 For that reason, the official OTE route takes to the road here to bypass all three for now.
 The 12.4 mile road ride continues on the Old 3C into Sunbury.
 Then a short jaunt to the east over to Hartford Road to head east to Downing Road.
 North on Downing, which becomes Huffman Road before the route meets up with finished trail again southwest of Centerburg.

 This is a significant point along the route, simply because a nice chunk of finished trail awaits you on the next leg of the journey.
-The tarmac stretches another 35.2 miles into Holmes County via the Heart of Ohio Trail, Kokosing Gap and Mohican Valley Trails.
+The tarmac stretches another 42.6 miles into Holmes County via the Heart of Ohio Trail, Kokosing Gap, Mohican Valley, and Holmes County Trails.

-For those riding the OTE out of Columbus, the Mohican Valley Trail marks the first new surface along the route.
-It's asphalt with a chip-n-seal topcoat.
-It's also the first trail where you may encounter a horse-and-buggy.
+For those riding the OTE out of Columbus, the Mohican Valley Trail marks the first trail where you can encounter horse-and-buggy travelers.
+And when horses share the trail, that means you may see a thin chip-n-seal topcoat at any time.

 The Mohican Trail is also home to the iconic Bridge of Dreams, one of the highlights along the route.
 This 370' covered bridge is reported to be the 2nd longest in Ohio and the 3rd longest in the nation!

 From Glenmont east to Killbuck the corridor is closed.
+This section is the final missing link in completing the 29-mile Holmes County Trail portion of the Ohio-to-Erie Trail.
 The land has been acquired for trail use, but clearing and construction has yet to begin.
 So, the only alternative here is a road ride, most likely on Rt.
 520, an 8.1-mile ride on the most direct route into Killbuck.

 Another swath of asphalt bikeway begins on the northside of Killbuck.
 After a few miles, the trail turns north and becomes double-wide, revealing the original configuration intended for the Holmes County Trail, a separate trail for horse-and-buggy use.
 From Killbuck, the pavement extends 15.8 miles over to Fredericksburg in Wayne County.